-If you have been injured due to a dangerous condition on someone else’s property, talk to our Atlantic City premises liability attorneys to go over the facts of your case and discuss the injuries you sustained and medical bills you have incurred.
+If you have been injured due to a dangerous condition on someone else’s property, talk to our Premises Liability Attorneys to go over the facts of your case and discuss the injuries you sustained and medical bills you have incurred.
 You should not have to pay for someone else’s negligence.

 Answers to important questions that will be considered in order to determine liability when you are injured on someone else’s property are described below.

 - What was the purpose of your visit to the property?
 Was it a place of business?
 Were you invited to someone’s home?
 Were you a trespasser?
 Trespassers are generally not owed the same duty of care that a property owner owes to an invited guest, except in certain circumstances such as when the trespasser is a child.